ernest-bruce/human-internet/readme.md

 the **Peoples** platform is guided, owned, and operated by The·People (thru the **Peoples·Foundation**) to provide a humane, humanistic, and honorable alternative to Facebook, Google, Amazon, Microsoft, Apple, and other internet behemoths, whose main goal is *not* the overall advancement of individuals, groups, societies, and humanity
 · another of their main goals is to convince people to enter their ecosystems and not to use competing ones
 · while some interaction is possible between the different ecosystems, they are optimized for a person’s complete immersion into the ecosystem
-· from a person’s point of view, their apps and servics work most effectively when the person uses only the ones provided by a single corporation
+· from a person’s point of view, their apps and services work most effectively when the person uses only the ones provided by a single corporation

 like the aforementioned corporate entities, the Peoples platform aims to provide hardware, software, education, service, and guidance to its denizens
 · however, it will provide those services to **improve humanity as a whole,** not just the users of a single corporation’s ecosystem